pelafustan/advanced_css-challenge_02/README.md

 ## Context

-We're going deeper on Flexbox.
-We're asked to make a mockup for a message platform, only using Flexbox.
+Second round, Fight!.
+The goal of this challenge is dive deeper on CSS Grid.
+So, I have asked to

 ## View

-Let's check this wonderful piece of software [here.](https://pelafustan.github.io/advanced_css-challenge_01/)
+Let's check this outstanding piece of software [here.](https://pelafustan.github.io/advanced_css-challenge_02/)

 ## Author